Aditya07024/Graduate-Verification/README.md

 # 🎓 Web-Based Graduate Document Credentials Verification System

-A comprehensive, secure, and user-friendly *web-based graduate document credentials verification system with integrated national ID verification*.
-This full-stack application is built with a microservice architecture, comprising a main backend API, a React-based frontend, and a dedicated National ID API.
-It allows external users (employers, institutions) to verify the authenticity of graduate certificates and provides internal university administrators and registrars with secure tools for managing, uploading, and tracking graduate data.
+A full-stack **web-based graduate verification system with national ID verification** built with the MERN stack.
+This system allows external users (employers, institutions) to verify the authenticity of graduate certificates, while providing internal administrators secure tools for managing, uploading, and tracking graduate data.

 ## System Features